EvanWinget/boon-evan/_posts/2020-08-16-pocketthai.markdown

 date:   2020-08-16 11:00:05 -0400
 categories: projects
 ---
-This is a post about building Pocket Thai.
-Eventually I'm going to open source the apps and allow anyone to improve and distribute the apps non-commercially.

-Learning Thai was transformative for me.
+I'm going to write a post about Pocket Thai and why I built it.
+I'll probably open source it one day soon...